poliwat/poliwat/content/song/Prospect-Park.md

 my greatest hasn't happened yet

-slipped through my fingers (like my cars||God )
+slipped through my fingers ( like my cars||God )

-Im in the maze
+I'm in the maze
 I got the faith
 polecat in the bay
-Im barefoot
+I'm barefoot

 by dog beach